ETI Has Become One PALFINGER — An Exciting Step Forward

 ABOUT THE PALFINGER NORTH AMERICA REGION

-Worldwide, PALFINGER is the technology leader, standing for the most innovative, reliable and efficient lifting, loading and handling solutions for commercial vehicles.
 In North America since 1989, our established product portfolio qualifies PALFINGER as a complete truck-equipment solution provider.
 Industry sectors rely on PALFINGER-built knuckle boom cranes, bucket trucks/aerial lifts, liftgates, truck-mounted forklifts, EPSILON timber & refuse loaders, service truck solutions and container handling solutions.

 The main guiding principle of PALFINGER is to make our customers more successful with the help of our advanced machines, market experience, technical skills, committed employees and our passion for innovation.
-Always close to the customer, more than 800 sales and service centers are conveniently located across North America to provide PALFINGER users with the support and dedication that they deserve.
+Always close to the customer, more than 800 sales and service partners are conveniently located across North America to provide PALFINGER users with the support and dedication that they deserve.